 Bachelor's Degree Programs in Aviation Maintenance Technology

-Students learn the necessary skills for FAA certification.
-Curriculum also covers theory and business-related issues.
+Bachelor's curriculum also covers theory and business-related issues.
 Course topics include:

 - FAA regulations and documentation